How to optimize your crawl budget

 When is crawl budget an issue?

-Crawl budget is not a problem if Google has to crawl a lot of URLs on your site and it has allotted a lot of crawls.
-But, say your site has 250,000 pages and Google crawls 2,500 pages on this particular site each day.
+Crawl budget is not a problem if Google has to crawl many URLs on your site and has allotted a lot of crawls.
+But, say your site has 250,000 pages, and Google crawls 2,500 pages on this particular site each day.
 It will crawl some (like the homepage) more than others.
 It could take up to 200 days before Google notices particular changes to your pages if you don’t act.
 Crawl budget is an issue now.
 On the other hand, if it crawls 50,000 a day, there’s no issue at all.

-To quickly determine whether your site has a crawl budget issue, follow the steps below.
-This does assume your site has a relatively small number of URLs that Google crawls but doesn’t index (for instance because you added meta noindex
+Follow the steps below to determine whether your site has a crawl budget issue.
+This does assume your site has a relatively small number of URLs that Google crawls but doesn’t index (for instance, because you added meta noindex

 ).

-- Determine how many pages you have on your site, the number of your URLs in your XML sitemaps might be a good start.
+- Determine how many pages your site has; the number of URLs in your XML sitemaps might be a good start.

 - Go into Google Search Console.

-- Go to “Settings” -> “Crawl stats” and take note of the average pages crawled per day.
+- Go to “Settings” -> “Crawl stats” and calculate the average pages crawled per day.

 - Divide the number of pages by the “Average crawled per day” number.

-- If you end up with a number higher than ~10 (so you have 10x more pages than what Google crawls each day), you should probably optimize your crawl budget.
-If you end up with a number lower than 3, you can definitely go read something else.
+- You should probably optimize your crawl budget if you end up with a number higher than ~10 (so you have 10x more pages than what Google crawls daily).
+You can read something else if you end up with a number lower than 3.

 What URLs is Google crawling?

 You really should know which URLs Google is crawling on your site.
-The only ‘real’ way of knowing that is looking at your site’s server logs.
-For larger sites, I personally prefer using Logstash + Kibana.
-For smaller sites, the guys at Screaming Frog have released quite a nice little tool, aptly called SEO Log File Analyser (note the S, they’re Brits).
+Your site’s server logs are the only ‘real’ way of knowing.
+For larger sites, you can use something like Logstash + Kibana.
+For smaller sites, the guys at Screaming Frog have released an SEO Log File Analyser tool.

 Get your server logs and look at them

 Fixing your site’s crawl budget is a lot like fixing a car.
-You can’t fix it by looking at the outside, you’ll have to open up that engine.
+You can’t fix it by looking at the outside; you’ll have to open that engine.
 Looking at logs is going to be scary at first.
 You’ll quickly find that there is a lot of noise in logs.
-You’ll find a lot of commonly occurring 404s that you think are nonsense.
+You’ll find many commonly occurring 404s that you think are nonsense.
 But you have to fix them.
-You have to get through the noise and make sure your site is not drowned in tons of old 404s.
+You must wade through the noise and ensure your site is not drowned in tons of old 404s.

 Keep reading: Website maintenance: Check and fix 404 error pages »